Kevinwmiguel/42_Lisbon_CommonCore/README.md

 ### Get Next Line
 The **Get Next Line** project involves creating a function that reads a line from a file descriptor one at a time.
 It is an essential project for understanding file handling and buffer management in C.

+### BornToBeRoot
+A 42 School system administration project focused on virtualization and secure Debian server configuration.My implementation of the 42 Born2beRoot project: Setting up a hardened Debian server using VirtualBox and LVM.Virtualization and system administration basics at 42: LVM, SSH, UFW, and automated monitoring scripts.

 ### Push Swap
-I am currently working on the **Push Swap** project.
 This project involves creating a program that sorts numbers using a limited set of operations on two stacks.
 It is a significant challenge in algorithm optimization and efficiency.

 Norminette: OK:<br>
 possible erros: OK<br>